 Homeworth is a tiny town located in the state of Ohio.
 With a population of 470 people and just one neighborhood, Homeworth is the 674th largest community in Ohio.
-Homeworth has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in Homeworth was built prior to World War II, making it one of the older and more historic towns in the country.

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Homeworth is generally considered to be a blue-collar town.
-71.23% of the Homeworth workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Homeworth is a blue-collar town, with 71.23% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Homeworth is a town of production and manufacturing workers, transportation and shipping workers and sales and office workers.
 There are especially a lot of people living in Homeworth who work in office and administrative support (12.33%), sales jobs (11.64%) and personal care services (4.79%).

 Setting & Lifestyle

-Homeworth’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live if safety is an important concern.
+Overall, Homeworth’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Homeworth is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.